malthe/ugandasms/docs/index.rst

 To use PostgreSQL, set the ``WITH_POSTGRESQL`` environment variable to any true value.

-See the chapter on :ref:`testing` to learn how to write your own tests.
+See the API documentation on :ref:`testing` for more information.

 Contribution
 ------------